-Welcome to Flash Frontier: An Adventure in Short Fiction, New Zealand’s flash fiction challenge and competition site.
-Here at Flash Frontier, we are building a community of short fiction writers, one story at a time.
+Flash Frontier: An Adventure in Short Fiction began in 2012, in the far north of New Zealand.
+We have been building a community of short fiction writers, one story at a time, ever since.

-In 2012, we awarded four quarterly prizes to writers whose flash fiction demonstrated a degree of excellence we’ve come to expect.
+In 2012, we awarded four quarterly prizes to writers whose flash fiction demonstrated a degree of excellence that set our standard.